-3.2.3 The Final Weight for 2010
+3.2.3 The Final Weight for 2011

-The composite weights of two groups of persons who were out-of-scope on December 31, 2010 were poststratified.
+The final raking of those in-scope at the end of the year has been described above.
+In addition, the composite weights of two groups of persons who were out-of-scope on December 31, 2011 were poststratified.
 Specifically, the weights of those who were in-scope sometime during the year, out-of-scope on December 31, and entered a nursing home during the year were poststratified to a corresponding control total obtained from the 1996 MEPS Nursing Home Component.
-Those who died while in-scope during 2010 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
-Separate decedent control totals were developed for the "65 and older" and "under 65" civilian noninstitutionalized populations.
+The weights of persons who died while in-scope during 2011 were poststratified to corresponding estimates derived using data obtained from the Medicare Current Beneficiary Survey (MCBS) and Vital Statistics information provided by the National Center for Health Statistics (NCHS).
+Separate decedent control totals were developed for the "65 and older" and "under 65" civilian noninstitutionalized decedent populations.

-In developing the final person-level weight for 2010 (PERWT10F), additional raking dimensions were added that reflected the MEPS 2008-09 estimated average annual distributions of office-based visits by age (under 65, 65 and over) and the proportion of persons age 65 and over with care from home health agencies.
-These additional adjustments were included to better reflect benchmark trends in office-based and home health care utilization.
-For each marginal category of the dimensions, the table below shows the ratio of the weighted number of persons that resulted from including the additional raking dimensions to that of the corresponding estimate without the additional raking dimensions.
+In developing the final person-level weight for 2011 (PERWT11F), an additional raking dimension was added that reflected the MEPS 2008-10 estimated average annual distribution of office-based visits by age (under 65, 65 and over).
+This additional adjustment was included to better reflect benchmark trends in office-based utilization.
+For each of the two age groups, the table below shows ratios of weighted numbers of persons that resulted from including the additional raking dimensions to that of corresponding estimates without the additional raking dimensions.